-Risk of accident due to unintentional activation of the metering unit or other implement components caused by radar pulses.
+Risk of accident due to unintentional activation of the metering unit or other implement components caused by radar pulses or pulse wheel movement.

 Risk of crushing, shearing, cutting, being caught and/or drawn in, or impact through unprotected danger points.